Best Western Plus City Centre Inn

 - 4.00 kilometer(s) from A Taste of Edmonton, eager foodies anticipate the arrival of this festival every July to indulge their palates with a huge assortment of food and beverages offered up by over 30 Edmonton restaurants.

 - 4.00 kilometer(s) from Cariwest Festival, brings the spirit of Caribbean Carnival to the Festival City of Edmonton.
 The festival is 3 days of fun filled activities!
-Along with a Colourful Costume Extravaganza, you will also enjoy the sweet sounds of a steel pan, savour the flavour of West Indian Cuisine, and 'jump up' in the streets of Edmonton as you dance alongside the Mas band parade, with Calypso music resonating through your soul!
+Along with a Colorful Costume Extravaganza, you will also enjoy the sweet sounds of a steel pan, savor the flavor of West Indian Cuisine, and jump up in the streets of Edmonton as you dance alongside the Mas band parade, with Calypso music resonating through your soul!